On the Computational Complexity of Non-dictatorial Aggregation: Explicitly given Domains

 \subsection{Tractability of Possibility Domains}

-As seen earlier, Theorems \ref{thm:boolean} and \ref{thm:pd} provide necessary and sufficient conditions for a set $X$ to be a possibility domain in the Boolean framework and in the non-Boolean framework, respectively.
-Admitting a binary non-dictatorial aggregator is a condition that appears in both these characterizations.
+Theorems \ref{thm:boolean} and \ref{thm:pd} provide necessary and sufficient conditions for a set $X$ to be a possibility domain in the Boolean framework and in the non-Boolean framework, respectively.
+Admitting a binary non-dictatorial aggregator is a condition that appears in both of these characterizations.
 Our first result asserts that this condition can be checked in polynomial time.

 \begin{theorem} There is a polynomial-time algorithm for solving the following problem: given a set $X$ of feasible evaluations, determine whether or not $X$ admits a binary non-dictatorial aggregator and, if it does, produce one. \end{theorem}